Curl Cheatsheet

 response code and a location

 header which tells the requestor where to go next.
-The following request gives us these filtering out the rest.
+The following request gives us these specific fields while filtering out the rest.

 1$ curl https://httpbin.org/status/302 -w "%{response_code} %{redirect_url}" -s -o /dev/null